microsoft/pxt-arcade/README.md

 These instructions allow you to test changes to pxt-core and pxt-common-packages.
 They are more involved as you need to clone and link 3 repos.

-* install[Node.js 8+](https://nodejs.org/en/download/) (you might need to restart afterwards so all your environment variables are applied correctly)
+* install [Node.js 8+](https://nodejs.org/en/download/) (you might need to restart afterwards so all your environment variables are applied correctly)
 * (optional) install [Visual Studio Code](https://code.visualstudio.com/)

 ### Automated setup